roman01la/closure-compiler-handbook/README.md

 // it's no longer possible to reference `MY_APP` window.a = {};
 ```

+This should be done by exporting symbols into global scope.
+See [Exporting to global scope](#exporting-to-global-scope) section for more information.

 ## Referencing to object properties using both dot and bracket notations